fixmycrypto/FixMyCrypto/README.md

 ### Optional (usually)

 This specifies the derivation path(s) used to generate addresses.
 Most users can leave this blank to search using default derivation paths.
-In most cases we can detect the path from the address format or the default paths used by the coin.
-However, if you used a particularly old wallet software or one known to use a non-standard derivation path, it will be necessary to specify it here.
+In most cases we can detect the path from the address format or the default paths commonly used by the coin.
+If you know for certain which path your wallet used, you can specify it here to speed up the search.
+If you used a particularly old wallet software or one known to use a non-standard derivation path, it may be necessary to specify a custom path here.
 You can specify one or more paths.
 The more paths you specify, the longer the search will take.
 Use `{account}` as the placeholder for the account number, and `{index}` as the placeholder for the address index.

+If you happen to know for sure which path your wallet used, you can speed up the search by specifying it:

 ### Example

-If you used old versions of Ledger or Coinomi to generate legacy BTC addresses which start with "1…", you may need to specify this non-standard path:

     "paths": [
         "m/44'/0'/{account}'/{index}"